michelesr/thesis/src/context.md

 - Verification
 - Maintenance

-This model provides a very slow development, integration and delivery process.
+Given that the steps are executed sequentially, this model provides a very slow development, integration and delivery process.

 ### Agile and Continuous Integration